Jergar92/Game_Engine/README.md

-                *From the editor you can change the fov the near and far plane *You can see what the frustum is seeing, by pressing Set Render Camera *To activate the culling click on enable culling
+                *From the editor you can change the fov the near and far plane *You can see what the frustum is seeing, by pressing Set Render Camera *To activate the culling click on enable culling *Component Canvas==> Draw Component Canvas Render
+                *You can active the 2d draw if you wanna see how is lock before play the scene *Component Canvas Render==> Draw Image and Text *Component Image ==> Draw image
+		*Select Texture ==> You can change the texture of the component *Component Panel ==> Modify component image interactivity *Center ==> Set the image on the center of the windows *Dragable ==> You can set the image on drag mode *Component Button ==> Simple Button
+                *You can chose the two images of hover and click *You can chose one function pre definet or two placeholders *Component CheckBox ==> Simple checkbox
+                *You can chose the clicked image
+		*You can chose two pre definet fuctions
+	*Component Text ==> Set text on the editor
+                *Select the font of the text
+                *Select the color of the text
+		*Select the max size of the text (min value 6 max value 50) *Select the max number of the caracters (min value 6 max value 20) *Component InputText ==> Modifi Text on execution

 ##Resources
 This Engine implement Resources (Unity like) right now the resources implemented are: